guardian/gateway/docs/setup.md

 ### Visual Studio Code (VSCode)

-We recommend using VSCode thanks to it's support for TypeScript and JavaScript, but also for it's extensions and settings that can be shared.
+We recommend using VSCode thanks to it's support for TypeScript and JavaScript, but also for it's extensions that can be shared.

-We've included some recommended [extensions](.vscode/extensions.json) and [settings](.vscode/settings.json) which VSCode will prompt you to install and use on opening this project.
+We've included some recommended [extensions](.vscode/extensions.json) which VSCode will prompt you to install and use on opening this project.

 Here's a list of recommended extensions and why we include them: